- 1 Welcome to the CAIRNS Great Barrier Reef: The Natural Wonder

 Queensland is unique amongst the Australian states in that it has some genuine coastal capitals.
 With incredible cities like Cairns, Townsville, Port Douglas, Brisbane, Rockhampton, Mackay, etc.

 At over 2000km long, the reef is quite big, and so it’s important to have a choice of your entry point.
-Some towns spread along the Queensland coast, which serve as gateways to the Cairns reef, plus there are a number of island resorts as well.
+Some towns spread along the Queensland coast, which serves as gateways to the Cairns reef, plus there are a number of island resorts as well.

 Cairns: Cairns is irrefutably the main launching hotspot for reef tours.
 You can do anything from relatively inexpensive day trips on large boats to intimate five-day luxury charters.